National Register Listings in

 Today, Greenville County is a vibrant and thriving community with a rich history that is celebrated through various museums, historic sites, and cultural events.
 It has transformed into a center for business, education, and the arts, while also embracing its past and preserving its historical landmarks.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Greenville County, South Carolina.
+This timeline provides a concise overview of the key events in the history of Greenville County, South Carolina.

 • 1786 - Greenville County was officially established as a county in South Carolina